 So with RMDs, you may not need the money right away—but you're required to take the distribution specified by the IRS and pay current income taxes on it.
 If you don't take the distribution, you'll pay an even more punitive tax penalty.

 There is a way to use the required minimum distribution to help maximize the inheritance you leave to beneficiaries.
-Capital transfer lets you place retirement funds in one of the most tax-efficient vehicles for transferring assets—a life insurance policy.
+Legacy protection lets you place retirement funds in one of the most tax-efficient vehicles for transferring assets—a life insurance policy.
 By using the after-tax amount of your RMD to purchase life insurance, you help maximize your legacy and avoid transfer taxes.
 Properly designed and funded, life insurance passes tax-free to beneficiaries—helping preserve the legacy you intended for them to enjoy.

 As you can see, taxes may dramatically shrink your legacy.
 Whether you want to leave assets to your children and grandchildren, or support your church or a charitable organization, legacy protection helps increase the legacy and can help stop the drain on your retirement assets.